Skip to main content

 • Tax return access denied: CMS does not have access to the appropriate IRS documents (tax documents could also be missing or expired) for the client, which will result in a loss of subsidy

-• Plan change: the client is being crosswalked to a new plan with their current carrier
+• Plan change: The client is being crosswalked to a new plan with their current carrier

-• Carrier change: the client is being crosswalked to a new plan with a new carrier
+• Carrier change: The client is being crosswalked to a new plan with a new carrier

 • No plan change: The client will remain on the same plan with the same carrier, although benefits, network, and formulary may still adjust